 > 12 cm

 If you're uncertain, always go DOWN a size.

 Most full face snorkel masks have standard sizes of S/M and M/L in their snorkel mask range.

 The Ocean Reef Aria standard size is slightly smaller than others, and along with Mares Head Sea Vu, Tribord Easybreath, and Wildhorn Outfitters SeaView, these come in a greater range of sizes compared to other brands.

-The Ninja Shark has a huge advantage over the others being a universal adult size as this takes all the guess work out of choosing the correct size.
+The Ninja Shark has a big advantage over the others being a universal Adult size as this takes the guess work out of choosing the correct size.

-Note: Although the Tribord comes in XS sizes, these are getting hard to find to buy.
+Note: Although the Tribord comes in XS sizes, these are getting hard to find.